syncfusion-content/java-file-format-docs/java-file-formats/word-library/find-item-in-word-document.md

 ## Find all items by property

-Using FindAllItemsByProperty API, find all the items in the Word document that has the specified property name and value.
+Using findAllItemsByProperty API, find all the items in the Word document that has the specified property name and value.

 The following code example illustrates how to find all the items in Word document based on one property.